ZalewskiMa/CABSdock-cyclic/README.md

 Backbone cyclization of cyclic peptides can be performed using Modeller, which enables the formation of a continuous peptide chain.

 This pipeline allows for the generation of realistic structural models of cyclic peptides bound to protein receptors without prior knowledge of the binding site (in global mode).

+---

+## Funding

+This project was funded by the OPUS grant from the National Science Centre, Poland [2020/39/B/NZ2/01301].

+---

+## Citation

+Zalewski M, Badaczewska-Dawid A, Kmiecik S. Flexible Docking of Cyclic Peptides to Proteins Using CABS-dock.
+J Chem Theory Comput.
+Published online August 24, 2025. doi:10.1021/acs.jctc.5c00995